L-8

 Photo contributed by Clifford Chapski.
 His grandfather, Alfred G. Benjamin, took this photo while serving aboard the USS Charles Whittemore.

 L-8 ended its life as a target for tests of the new and highly secret Mk 6 magnetic exploder, later to gain infamy in WWII.
-For this test the ex-L-8 was moored in Narragansett Bay off Newport, R.I. and a Mk 8 torpedo equipped with a prototype of the new exploder was fired from a barge.
+For this test the Navy's Bureau of Ordnance took the ex-L-8 and moored her in Narragansett Bay off Newport, R.I.
+A Mk 8 torpedo equipped with a prototype of the new exploder was then fired from a barge.
 As can be seen from this May 26, 1926 aerial photo, the weapon passed directly underneath the sub, exactly as it was supposed to.
 However, the exploder failed to detect the boat's magnetic field and did not detonate the warhead.
 This should have been a warning that something was amiss.
-But the Naval Torpedo Station Newport staff and their leadership at the Bureau of Ordnance dismissed the failure as a fluke and they lined up for a second shot.
+But the scientists and engineers on the development team and their leadership at the Bureau of Ordnance dismissed the failure as a fluke and they lined up for a second shot.

 Photo NH 88457 courtesy of NHHC.